CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/19-document-intelligence-in-ai-foundry.md

 ## Task 2: Analyze a receipt with Azure AI Document Intelligence in Azure AI Foundry

+In this task, we are using Azure AI Foundry to analyze a receipt image with prebuilt AI models, extracting key details like merchant information, transaction date, and total amount.

 You are now ready to analyze a receipt for the fictitious Northwind Traders retail company.

 1. On the *Vision + Document* page, scroll down and select **Document (1)**.
 Under *Prebuilt models for specific documents*, select the **Receipts (2)** tile.